 This volume is the result of the work of the Commission on the Future of the European Union.
 The Commission, composed of 60 renowned experts from the worlds of politics, science and civil society, was charged with sketching out future prospects and drafting recommendations for key areas of European policy – areas crucial for giving a new dynamic to European cooperation.

-The EU debt crisis has clearly shown that the monetary union cannot be upheld without coordinated fiscal and economic policies.
+Publication Series on Europe 7: The EU debt crisis has clearly shown that the monetary union cannot be upheld without coordinated fiscal and economic policies.
 However, there is an additional hold-up, as further «top-down» integration driven by the political elites runs into growing opposition.
 Thus the debt crisis may easily trigger a crisis of EU legitimacy.